-<Include all abbreviations and acronyms used in this Recommendation>

 5 Conventions

-<Describe any particular notation, style, presentation, etc. used within the Recommendation, if any>
+{Contributor’s note: it is proposed to remove the template note below and replace it with “none” as there is currently no particular style used.}

+None.

 6 Scenarios and Use cases

 The use cases in this clause illustrate various telepresence configurations for the purposes of identification of requirements.
+These configurations apply to scenarios where telepresence is in use and do not include legacy systems (i.e. non-telepresence systems) unless specifically indicated in the use case.
 They do not imply the need for mandatory support of any particular configurations.

 6.1 Use Case 1: Symmetric point-to-point meeting

+{Contributor’s note: It is proposed to add generic text above addressing the editor’s note regarding legacy systems.
+With respect to the number of screen and cameras the Contributors believe that the fact there is more than one is not relevant.
+This use is about “symmetry”, systems that utilise one screen and camera are relevant to this case.
+It is proposed to add some text regarding this.
+With regards to the comment regarding sensor, the term “sensor” is not used in the text.
+Therefore we believe this may have been added erroneously.
+As the editor’s note is addressed we further propose the deletion of the editor’s note.}

 In this case each of the two sites has an identical number of screens, with cameras having fixed fields of view, and one camera for each screen.
+The number of screens or cameras is not relevant so long as both sites have the same number.
 The sound type is the same at each end.
 Figure 1 illustrates the use case.

-{Editor’s Note: Should clarify that this use case has more than one screen and camera, and is not intended to include legacy systems.
-Sensors can be generalized to captures.}